Capture-Recapture Basics: The Lincoln-Petersen Estimator

 \[\widehat{Var}(\hat{N}) = \frac{n_1^2 \times n_2 \times (n_2 - m_2)}{m_2^3}\]

-From which we can get a standard error and approximate 95% confidence interval:
+From that we can pull a standard error and a rough 95% confidence interval:

 Code